mleonardallen/CarND-Behavioral-Cloning/README.md

 ## Data Collection

-Before running in autonomous mode we need to collect training data.
+In order to train our model to run in autonmous mode, we must first collect training data.

 ![Data Collection through Udacity Simulator](./images/data-collection.png)

-To begin recorded data includes driving normally around the track a few times.
+We start by recording while driving normally around the track a few times.
 However, it is also helpful to record recovery data, where recording starts when you are turning away from the edge back to the center.

 ### Sample Images